Skip to content

 What is the best baby guppy food?

-Baby brine shrimp, crushed flakes, and fry powder foods are commonly used.
+Baby brine shrimp, finely crushed flakes, and commercial fry powder food are the most commonly used options for newborn fry.

 Can overfeeding kill guppies?